-Active Set to true to attach to the server and establish a connection with it.
+Connected Set to true to attach to the server and establish a connection with it.
 Set to false to terminate an active connection.
+ConnectString This contains the connect string used to establish a connection with the server.
+It may either be set directly or via the separate ServerName, Protocol and PortNo.
+Properties.
 LoginPrompt Set to true to enable use of the built-in login prompt dialog.
 Params Holds the login user name and password, as a list of keyword equals string (e.g. user_name=SYSDBA, password=masterkey).
-Is is recommended that the password is not set at design time.
+It is recommended that the password is not set at design time.
 A component editor is available to set each service's parameters.
-Protocol Determines the connection type (local, TCP,SPX or Named Pipe).
-Only the first two should be considered for use in current systems.
-ServerName The (domain) name of the server.
+Protocol Determines the connection type (local, TCP, SPX, Named Pipe, inet, wnet or xnet).
+See the Firebird documentation for more information.
+Updating this property automatically updates the ConnectString.
+The (domain) name of the server.
+Updating this property automatically updates the ConnectString.
+The port number on which the server is listening.
+Only required for a non-default server port number.
+Updating this property automatically updates the ConnectString A read only integer array [14] giving the Firebird Release number (elements 13) and the build no. (element 4).
 The public property ServiceIntf exposes the IServiceManager interface used to communicate with the server.
-This interface is available (non-nil) when Active is true.
-It can be assigned between Firebird Admin components allowing them to share the same connection without having to separately log in for each separate service.
+This interface is available (non- nil) when Connected is true.